Medications and Drugs

 Sotalol AF is used to help keep the heart beating normally in people with certain heart rhythm disorders of the atrium (the upper chambers of the heart that allow blood to flow into the heart).
 Sotalol AF is used in people with atrial fibrillation or atrial flutter.

-Another form of this medicine, called sotalol, is used to treat heart rhythm disorders of the ventricles (the lower chambers of the heart that allow blood to flow out of the heart).
+Another form of this medicine, called sotalol (Betapace, Sorine), is used to treat heart rhythm disorders of the ventricles (the lower chambers of the heart that allow blood to flow out of the heart).
 Sotalol is used in people with ventricular tachycardia or ventricular fibrillation.
-Sotalol (Betapace and Sorine) is not used for the same conditions that sotalol AF (Betapace AF) is used for.

 Betapace AF 120 mg